mutant-city/infrastructure/README.md

 # A basic IaaC to build a wordpress server

 - requires storm-ssh installed
+- configure your settings in

+  1. the variables at the top of the build-server.sh and
-- configure your settings in the variable at the top of the build-server.sh and delete-server.sh scripts
+  2. the variables at the top of the delete-server.sh scripts
+  3. ./cloudformation/parameters.json file

 - run `sh build.sh` to build the server
   - this will setup the server in AWS install ssh key access locally